-- Mix 3 parts baking soda and 1 part warm water (30-40°C) in a bowl
+- Mix 3 parts baking soda with 1 part warm water (30-40°C) in a bowl

 - Dry off with room temperature water

-The method above is most efficient on yellow stains.
+The method above is most effective on yellow stains.
 If the stains are white and hard, you can use lemon soap and rinse off with room temperature water.
 Never use bleach, as this can make the stains even worse.